Serialize ZTHR operations to eliminate races

 ZoL 61c3391acc9 Serialize ZTHR operations to eliminate races

-Updated by Dan McDonald 5 months ago
+Updated by Dan McDonald about 4 years ago

 From ZoL commiter Serapheim Dimitropoulos:

 This issue was filed in ZoL (https://github.com/zfsonlinux/zfs/issues/7744) but we've also hit it

 internally within DelphixOS (illumos-variant) and thus affects illumos too.

 The bug was discovered by an assertion failure during a ztest run.
 The specific assertion is the